 - Donations to this fund are always needed, as they help cover the costs of emergencies and also go toward un-covered needs in specific homes.
 Donate here.

-- Faith Home: 4 foster families, comprised of about 30 girls of varying ages who have a wide range of medical and cognitive disabilities.
+Faith Home: 4 foster families, comprised of about 28 girls and boys of varying ages who have a wide range of medical and cognitive disabilities.
 Faith Home is equipped with nursing staff and on-site special educators/tutors.
 Some children at Faith are listed for adoption.

-- Victory Home: a foster home comprised of 19 mostly teen boys and young men with autism, who are D/deaf, or may have a varied range of other disabilities.
+Victory Home: a foster home comprised of 21 mostly teen boys and young men with autism or may have a varied range of other disabilities.
 The Victory boys and young men participate in on-site education, tutoring, and take part in a vocational program making envelopes and packaging spices to sell.
 One child at Victory is listed for adoption.

 Donate needed items via Amazon.in wishlists.

-- For Ongole, click here.
-Most-needed: snacks, beanbag chairs/chair fill for positioning, new bed pads, running shoes, toys/education enrichment materials, undergarments, cooking implements/appliances.
+For Ongole, click here.
+Most-needed: clothing, beanbag chairs/chair fill for positioning, running shoes, toys/educational materials, cooking implements/appliances.

-- For Hyderabad, click here.
-Most-needed: snacks, lice combs/treatment, USB drives for information storage and adoption-related files for eligible children, toys/education enrichment materials.
+For Hyderabad, click here.
+Most-needed: healthy snacks, USB drives for information storage and adoption-related files, toys/education materials, therapy toys/materials.